-In EYFS there was 1 disadvantaged child, they achieved GLD at the end of the EYFS.
+In EYFS there was 1 disadvantaged children they did reach GLD

-The outcomes we aimed to achieve in our previous strategy by the end of 2024/25 were therefore partially met.
+The outcomes we aimed to achieve in our previous strategy by the end of 2024/25 were therefore partially realized.

 Outcome: KS2 reading outcomes in 2024/25 show that more than 50% of disadvantaged pupils met the expected standard.
 29% of disadvantaged children achieved ARE in Reading.